Heart and Small Intestine Meridians for Yoga

 Physically, the Heart is a little left of center in the chest.
 The heart supplies the body with oxygenated blood.

 The Small Intestine is just below the stomach.
-It receives food from the stomach and continues the process of digestion.
+It receives food from the stomach and continues the digestive process.

-Energetically the Heart is referred to as the emperor.
-It regulates the mind, is responsible for the flow of blood, and it stores the shen.
-The shen is usually translated “spirit” and is responsible for feeling content and connected.
-It facilities healthy relationships and joy.
-When the heart is disturbed a person can experience anxiety, insomnia, and palpitations.
+Energetically, the Heart is referred to as the emperor.
+It regulates the mind, controls the flow of blood, and stores the shen.
+The shen is usually translated as “spirit” and is responsible for feeling content and connected.
+It facilitates healthy relationships and joy.
+When the heart is disturbed, a person can experience anxiety, insomnia, and palpitations.

 Watch the video to learn about the location of the Heart and Small Intestine meridians and some acupressure points you can use in your yin yoga or active yoga practice: